-Lehmann, the foremost student of Ingres, created a very personal style, an essentially Germanic Romanticism tempered with the Classicism of Ingres.
-As one acquainted with Parisian high society, he made the likenesses of that ultimate Romantic couple, Franz Liszt and Marie d’Agoult, as well as portraying Stendhal, Gounod and other prominent personalities of his day.
-This painting is a very elaborate preparatory sketch for a composition entitled The Education of Tobias, presented at the Salon of 1859.
+Henri Lehmann, the foremost student of Jean-Auguste-Dominique Ingres, created a very personal style, an essentially Germanic Romanticism tempered with the Classicism of Ingres.
+This painting is an elaborate preparatory sketch for a composition entitled The Education of Tobias, presented at the Salon of 1859.
 The exchange between the blind man and his son is arresting.
-The scene takes place in front of Tobias’s mother, the quiet and kindly Anna, who is holding a distaff.
+The scene takes place in front of Tobias’ mother, the quiet and kindly Anna, who is holding a distaff.
 The Book of Tobit, a story of miracles from the Old Testament Apocrypha, particularly interested Lehmann, who derived the subject of a number of paintings from it.
-Like Delaroche, Lehmann translated the visual language of Ingres into a tempered Romanticism.
+Like Paul Delaroche, Lehmann translated the visual language of Ingres into a tempered Romanticism.
 The bright light and strongly contrasting shadows produce a characteristic luminosity.
-The simplicity of the tight-knit composition and the sculptural quality of the group of figures bring an astonishingly monumental quality.
+The simplicity of the tightknit composition and the sculptural quality of the group of figures bring an astonishingly monumental quality.